Gnuckorg/DaPaginatorBundle/Resources/doc/column_customization.md

 {% endmacro %}
 ```

-The name of the macro should be the name of the column you want to customize.
-Here, we want to uppercase the first letters of the name of the cities.
-Of course, you can define as many macro as you want.
+The name of the macro should be the name of the field/column to customize.
+Here, it will uppercase the first letters of the name of the cities.
+Of course, it is possible to define as many macro as needed.
 This system help you to handle XSS in a Symfony standard way.